redis/redis-io/views/download.md

   <tr class="current">
     <td>2.2.12</td>
     <td>Stable</td>
-    <td>This is the newest Redis stable release.
+    <td>This is the Redis stable release.
     Redis 2.2 is production ready and provides big benefits compared to 2.0 both in terms of performances, memory usage and functionality.
     To check what is new in version 2.2 please read the